-How to deal with the death of a parent
+How to cope with the death of a parent

 The relationship between a parent and a child is undoubtedly one of the strongest human attachments, so it stands to reason that the death of a parent can be a devastating experience.